 - Drupal, WordPress, and Joomla all of these CMSs are free and open-source software and are licensed under GPL.
 So, they can be downloaded for free and users can also use or modify them as per their preferences.

 - There are communities developed by all of these platforms consisting of users, developers, designers, trainers, and volunteers.
-These communities intend to make every platform better by supporting the users, organizing events, sharing the knowledge, solving the issues, and more.
+These communities intend to make every platform better by supporting the users, organizing events, sharing knowledge, solving issues, and more.

 - All of these platforms are powered by PHP and MySQL.